 The Stock Rover Dashboard View

-Perhaps you like to start your day with a quick overview of the market and your portfolios.
+Perhaps you like to start your day with a quick financial overview of the market and your portfolios.
 The Dashboard can be accessed from the navigation panel on the left.

 Below is the same dashboard scrolled down so the portfolio details become visible.

-Other tabs let you check the Markets (quick scan of different indices and sectors) and News from multiple sources like Barron’s, WSJ, Yahoo, Marketwatch, etc. You are able to set up the news sources you want.
+Other tabs let you review the Markets (quick scan of different indices and sectors) and News from multiple sources like Barron’s, WSJ, Yahoo, Marketwatch, etc. You are able to set up the news sources you want.

 If you are like me, I suspect you will quickly navigate off to the deeper and more detailed views such as the ones below.